 When patients experience muscle tightness and a short range of movement, its often due to myofascial pain.
 Sometimes the condition has already progressed to a chronic state without being realised yet.
-Pain killers can temporarily numb out the pain, but that isn’t a long-term solution.
+Painkillers can temporarily numb out the pain, but that isn’t a long-term solution.
+Myofascial release therapy treatment tackles any soft tissue area in the body and is ideal for chronic back, hip, and neck pain.
+The treatment is safe and effective and will reduce the need for having to use OTC drugs for myofascial pain of the body.

-In most cases, myofascial pain occurs due to continued strain on certain muscles which leads to the damaging of the myofascial tissue.
+In most cases, myofascial pain occurs due to continued strain on certain muscles of the body, which leads to the damaging of the myofascial tissue.
 These will later become “trigger points” for the pain and tightness to occur.
 Tight fascia tissue causes a tight pulling on the muscles connected to the skeleton or connective tissue.
-This can also result in limited motion.
+This can also result in a limited range of motion.

 Myofascial therapy is a massage technique that helps to loosen tight and painful myofascial tissue.
 The therapy is also known as “myofascial release therapy” because of its method of “releasing” and stretching tightened tissue.

-Practitioners who can help patients with myofascial release therapy includes chiropractors and Physiotherapists therapists.
-Chiropractors use manual myofascial therapy which may include direct pressure on the trigger points, or anchor-and-stretch myofascial therapy techniques.
+Practitioners who can help patients with myofascial release therapy include chiropractors and Physiotherapists therapists.
+Chiropractors use manual myofascial release therapy which may include direct pressure on the trigger points, or anchor-and-stretch myofascial therapy techniques like a massage of your muscles and your myofascial tissue.

 Other treatments for myofascial pain include but are not limited to: